patojimenez/khipu-api-ruby-client/README.md

-transaction_id      # transaction id in your system return_url          # after (potential) success, the client will be redirected to this url cancel_url          # if the payment is canceled, the client will be redirected to this url notify_url          # khipu will send a notification to this url - the client will not see this request notify_api_version  # "1.3"
+transaction_id      # transaction id in your system return_url          # after (potential) success, the client will be redirected to this url cancel_url          # if the payment is canceled, the client will be redirected to this url notification_url    # khipu will send a notification to this url - the client will not see this request notify_api_version  # "1.3"
 ```